vickmuir/Backup/configure-simple-file-backup-linux.md

 5. Click **Next** to continue.
 6. In the **Data Files** pane, go to the files and directories you want included in your backup by clicking the **+** and **-** symbols next to the folder icons.
 7. Select the check boxes next to the files and directories you want to include, then click **Include** to save your choices.
 8. You can further filter your selections by using the pop-up screen that appears, or click **OK** to use the selections you made as-is. <br /> After you included your file and directory choices, your chosen files, and directories are displayed in the **Backup Set** pane on the right-hand-side of the screen.
 You can repeat steps 6 - 8 to add more files or to remove files you previously added (by using the **Exclude**).
 You can also use **Remove** to delete any line item from the **Backup Set** pane.
-After your Backup Set is configured the way that you want it, click **Next** to continue.
+After your backup set is configured the way that you want it, click **Next** to continue.
 9. Select the Encryption type that you want.
   - If you don't want to encrypt your backup, select **None**.
   - If you want encryption, select **AES 256 bit** and enter a password into the Password and Verify Password fields.
 If wanted, you can add a Password Hint. <br/> **Note**: you need this password to restore files from the backup.
 There's no way to recover a lost password or to restore an encrypted backup without knowing the password.